VideoXum: Cross-modal Visual and Textural Summarization of Videos: Dataset

 \subsection{Dataset Statistics}

-The VideoXum dataset consists of 14,001 videos in total.
-The length of the videos ranges from 10 to 755 seconds, with most of them under 300 seconds.
-Each long video has 10 corresponding video and text summary pairs.
-The distributions of video length compression ratio and text summary length among the dataset are shown in Figure~\ref{fig:dataset_hist}.
+Fig.~\ref{fig:dataset_hist} presents the statistical information of the VideoXum dataset.
+As shown in Fig.~\ref{fig:video_len}, it shows that the length of the videos ranges from 10 to 755 seconds, with 99.9\% of them under 300 seconds.
+The average length is 124.2 seconds, and the median length is 121.6 seconds.
 For the video summarization task, most video summary lengths are shorter than 15\% of the source video length.
-The average length compression ratio is 13.6\%, with a median ratio of 13.7\%, and a maximum ratio of 20\%.
+Fig.~\ref{fig:comp_ratio} shows that the average length compression ratio is 13.6\%, with a median ratio of 13.7\%, and a maximum ratio of 20\%.
+Moreover, we investigate the distribution of the center timestamps of important clips.
+All the center timestamps are normalized to fall within the range of $[0, 1.0]$ according to the original video length.
+Fig.~\ref{fig:norm_center_hist} suggests that the important clips are generally uniformly distributed throughout the video, with a mild peak at the beginning.
+Therefore, the VideoXum dataset does not suffer from temporal bias issues~\cite{lei2021detecting}.
 For the text summarization task, each video is summarized into a narrative paragraph that describes multiple events.
 On average, each narrative paragraph contains 49.9 words.
-Figure~\ref{fig:dataset_hist} indicates that most (98\%) text summaries are shorter than 128 words.
+Fig.~\ref{fig:tsum_len} indicates that most (98\%) text summaries are shorter than 128 words, which guides us to set the maximum text generation length as 128.